You can create assignments alongside other content.

 Select the X to return the Assignment Settings panel.
 You can view the time limit setting you made.
 Select the time limit to make changes.
 However, you can't edit the time limit after students have made submissions.
 Point to the time limit to access the Remove icon to remove it.
 The time limit also appears on the Course Content page with the assignment details, but the extra time doesn't appear.

 When students select Start attempt, they'll receive a pop-up window to start the timer before they can access the assignment.
+If they're not ready to start, they can select Cancel.
+After they start, the assignment auto-submits when time is up.

 The timer keeps running whether or not students are actively working on the assignment.
 The timer appears at the bottom of the window to let students know how much time is left.
 If they save a draft or leave the assignment window, the countdown continues and their work is saved and submitted when time is up.